 But back then, our naughty little fingers might have crept toward the moon, only to be swatted down by frowning parents – accompanied by a stern warning that our ears might fall off.

 Nostalgia level: 1/10.
-For those who were dealt the classic ear pinch, let’s just be thankful your ears are still intact.
+For those who were dealt the classic ear pinch, let’s just be thankful that our ears are still intact.
 The rest of us can enjoy the good ol’ deeply ingrained childhood fear of pointing at the moon.

 On the bright side, these reusable lanterns might have helped us cut down on single-use waste every Mid-Autumn Festival, and even possibly avoided spontaneous conflagrations in the palms of clumsy kids.

 Nostalgia level: 3/10.
 Points for safety and sustainability, but a solid no for the childhood embarrassment and earworms plaguing us to this day.

 Especially on windy nights, swaying lanterns can quickly end up in ashes when the candles within topple.

 Image credit: Juon Tan via Facebook, @stillnessofthesky via Instagram

 Thinking back, it wasn’t that battery-operated lanterns were lame.
 They just couldn’t hold a candle to OG ultra-flammable paper lanterns – especially when the festivities gave us the perfect alibi when they “inevitably” combusted.